Parable of the Renegades

 "You... can copy... my voice!?"
 The words barely escaped from the real Lucas' mouth.

-"One of my many techniques," the girl replied as she allowed her two fingers to refrain from pinching her neck, reverting her voice to its natural pitch, soothing but also antagonizing.
+"One of my many techniques," the girl replied as she allowed her two fingers to release her neck.
+Her voice reverted to its natural pitch, soothing but also antagonizing.
 "Now, no one can interrupt us -- AAAHNN!!!"

-"Your eyes are not normal!"
+"…Your eyes are not normal."

 "That's out of nowhere," Lucas said with a shrug.
 "But if it will make you leave, my name is Lucas.
 Lucas Thorne."

-"Ah, in your nation, you say your given name first before your family name, right?"
+"In your nation, you say your given name first before your family name, right?"

 "It is a pleasure to meet you.
-My name is Rio," she placed a hand on her chest as she spoke her name.
+My name is Rio."
+She placed a hand on her chest as she spoke her name.
 "Rio Kiyodera.
 Age 15.
 My blood type is AB.
 And I am from the Eastern nation of Nihan."

 "Thorne...san?"
 Lucas parroted with surprise.

-"...I will leave... but I did not say I will leave by myself."
+"...I will leave... but I am not leaving, alone."